Tuileries Garden: Early 19th century – the garden of Napoleon and the Restoration

-Napoleon Bonaparte moved into the Tuileries Palace on 19 February 1800, shortly before declaring himself Emperor, and began making improvements to suit an imperial residence.
-His major addition to the palace-garden complex was the Arc de Triomphe du Carrousel in the large courtyard between the Tuileries palace and the Louvre, This was modeled after the triumphal arch of Septimius Severus in Rome, and was designed to be the ceremonial entrance to his palace, It also became the centerpiece of the large parade ground where Louis XIV had held his Carrousel procession.
+Napoleon Bonaparte moved into the Tuileries Palace on 19 February 1800 as First Consul, and began making improvements to suit a consular and soon to be imperial residence.
+His major addition to the palace-garden complex was the Arc de Triomphe du Carrousel in the large courtyard between the Tuileries Palace and the Louvre, This was modeled after the triumphal Arch of Septimius Severus in Rome, and was designed to be the ceremonial entrance to his palace, It also became the centerpiece of the large parade ground where Louis XIV had held his Carrousel procession.

-In 1801, Napoleon ordered the construction of a new street along the northern edge of the Tuileries garden through space that had been occupied by the riding school and stables built by Marie de' Medici, and the private gardens of aristocrats and convents and religious orders that had been closed during the Revolution.
+In 1801, Napoleon ordered the construction of a new street along the northern edge of the Tuileries Garden through space that had been occupied by the riding school and stables built by Marie de' Medici, and the private gardens of aristocrats and convents and religious orders that had been closed during the Revolution.
 This new street also took part of the Terrasse des Feuillants, which had been occupied by cafés and restaurants.
 The new street, lined with arcades on the north side, was named the rue de Rivoli, after Napoleon's victory in 1797.

 Napoleon made few changes to the interior of the garden.
 He continued to use the garden for military parades and to celebrate special events, including the passage of his own wedding procession on 2 April 1810, when he married the Archduchess Marie-Louise of Austria.

 After Napoleon's fall, Russian and Prussian troops were camped in the garden, and the restored monarchs moved into the Tuileries Palace.
 During the July Revolution of 1830, the garden again became a battleground, stormed by opponents of the monarchy.
-King Charles X was replaced by a constitutional King, Louis Philippe.
+King Charles X was replaced by a constitutional king, Louis Philippe.
 Louis-Philippe, reluctant to have garden visitors walking by his window, had a large flower garden protected by a moat created to isolate his residence in the palace from the popular footpaths.
 This made him unpopular among Parisians and contributed to his downfall in 1848.